PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 To create a new c# script in unity navigate the menus through ```Assets -> Create -> C# Script```.

 ## Lists:

-bullet points can be used when listing important information that has no particular order and created by adding '*' at the front of the line. these should be prefaced with either the important content, or major portion of a sub header headers depending on location and importance of list.

-#### Things:
-* something
-* something else

 Ordered lists (such as a set of steps to perform in a particular order) should always be numbered, whereas lists that merely enumerate a set of options or items should be bulletted.
 While numbers should be used when for an ordered list, such as instructions, using numbers for a regular list or a list that does not specifically attach each line to a specific number. these should be prefaced with either the important content, or major portion of a sub header headers depending on location and importance of list.